 5. Stock Up on (Cute) Containers

 Before you start cooking, make sure you have enough storage containers in which to put your meals.
 While this might seem like a no-brainer, there have been many times when I finished cooking a big batch meal and realized I didn’t have enough containers for everything.
 Of course, everything is more fun when it’s cute, so treat yourself to reusable containers that spark some joy in you (and make for a great fridge photo).
+Amazon has a bunch, including these chic ones from W&P that double as art.

 6. Set Aside Time to Cook Everything